2022-12-04

 When we create our new accounts, let’s make sure to generate a new UUID for each one.

-From looking at the network requests, sitecode
+From looking at the network requests, sitecode and location_code are constants identifying

 the apartment complex and the specific laundry room within it.
 We can set these to some dummy